msahamed/covid19-text-network/README.md

 ## Paper:

-I this folder, the manuscript is located.
-The paper is being written on overleaf.com.
+The manuscript associated with work can be found on here: https://arxiv.org/abs/2004.02085.